Charingchen/CarND-Advance-Lane-Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My Pipeline uses a counting up confident level to determine how the current iteration is compare to the previous result.
-This works on a stable and continuous good input image that yield consistant binary wrap images.
-Addtionally, the logic to judge the confident uses relative percentage, which would contribute more error if the algorithm continously failed to detect.
+This works on a stable and continuous good input image that yield consistent binary wrap images.
+Additionally, the logic to judge the confident uses relative percentage of previous result, which would contribute more error if the algorithm continuously failed to detect.

-Therefore, if the fail time is greater than 30 times, the result stored in thie Line class would not be accurate enough for the confident check to work properly.
-That's why when the car is turning and the algorithm is keep failling to detect, the left line detection was not able to quickly adapt to the change.
+Therefore, if the fail count is greater than 30 times, the result stored in the Line class would not be accurate enough for the confident check to work properly.
+That's why when the car is turning and the algorithm is keep failing to detect, the left line detection was not able to quickly adapt to the change.

 To improve this, if I have more time to work on this, I would use if function directly to throw away some very far off results based on the line to the center distance and slope change.
 I would also create a logic that can detect the car is turning, increase the threshold on confident checks to run smoothly around the corner.

 I also notice my pipeline would go nuts on challenge video due to no correct line pixels found in sliding window logic.
 I would add logic to handle return null of x y coordinate of pixel finding.

-One more fun thing I want to do later is to create videos for color filter stage, gradinet filter stage and lane pixel finding stage.
+One more fun thing I want to do later is to create videos for color filter stage, gradient filter stage and lane pixel finding stage.
 Combine those clips to make video to debug and create a Youtube video to showcase how pipeline works.